MicrosoftDocs/winui-api/microsoft.ui.composition/insetclip_bottominset.md

 # Microsoft.UI.Composition.InsetClip.BottomInset

 ## -description

-The offset from the bottom of the visual.
-The portion of the visual below the BottomtInset will be clipped.
+Gets or sets the offset from the bottom of the visual.
+The portion of the visual below the BottomInset will be clipped.
 Animatable.

 ## -property-value

 The offset from the bottom of the visual.

 ## -remarks